-Along the Provincial road of the Val Nure, midway between Podenzano and Vigolzone, stands Grazzano Visconti, the quaint village recognised as a “Città d’arte” by the Emilia Romagna Region in 1986, where time seems to have stopped in the Middle Ages.
+Along the Provincial road of the Val Nure, midway between Podenzano and Vigolzone, stands Grazzano Visconti, the quaint village recognised as a “Città d’arte” (City of Art) by the Emilia Romagna Region in 1986, where time seems to have stopped in the Middle Ages.

 The history of Grazzano was for many centuries linked to that of the Anguissola family, but it was Giuseppe Visconti di Modrone, a brilliant and cultured Milanese aristocrat, who decided, at the beginning of the 20th century, to create a picturesque village here in mediaeval style.
-It is a rare example of revivalist architecture (so fashionable in Europe between the 19th and 20th centuries), linked to a passion for theatricals and costume and love for traditions, which today allows visitors to feel they have been catapulted back in time 700 years.
+It is a rare example of revivalist architecture (so fashionable in Europe between the 19th and 20th centuries), linked to a passion for the theatrical and costumes and a love of traditions, which today allows visitors to feel like they have been catapulted back in time 700 years.

-The village can be visited at any time of the year, and is still inhabited.
-A visit takes on an extra interest on the occasion of one of the events in costume, which take place mostly in spring and autumn, or otherwise in Advent, the time of the Christmas markets.
+The village can be visited at any time of the year and is still inhabited.
+A visit takes on extra interest on the occasion of one of the events in costume, which take place mostly in spring and autumn, or otherwise in Advent, the time of the Christmas markets.

 It is the village itelf that is the point of major interest, with its gravelled streets, the frescoed fronts of the houses, the porticos, the statues….

 The Parish Church of Santi Cosma e Damiano is the oldest building in the village, though its present appearance is the result of redecoration in the 17th century.
 Inside there is a chapel of Our Lady of Lourdes with numerous ex votos.

 The Piazza del Biscione in the centre of the village is surrounded by the Palazzo dell’Istituzione, the Albergo del Biscione and the well.